YousefAdel777/portfolio/README.md

 ## Features
 - Beautiful 3D models using three.js
-- View my my best projects and the source code for each one of them.
+- View my best projects and the source code for each one of them.
 - Smooth animations using framer-motion

 ## Tech Stack